(©1957 The Richard Avedon Foundation)

 You already know this.
 Okay, so, which part of that chain understands the photo?
 Do JPG algorithms understand it?
 Does Tri-X?

 I ask because these questions of understanding hew very close to John Searle’s famous Chinese Room Argument.
-In his philosphical imagination, Searle proposes someone alone in a room, translates lone Chinese characters into English or vice versa, by simply following the instructions of a computerized dictionary.
+In his philosphical imagination, Searle proposes someone alone in a room, translating lone Chinese characters into English or vice versa, by simply following the instructions of a computerized dictionary.
 Does the person… understand Chinese?
 English?
 Does the computer?
 This puzzle challenges our understanding… of understanding.

 (For myself, I think that a small level of understanding is required in Searle’s puzzle – an understanding that a certain kind of mark on paper should trigger a series of steps which will result in a new mark or marks on a different piece of paper.
 This is a question, and has a response.
 It is a tiny language of its own.
 The need for additional meaning comes not from the hapless translator, but from the philosophy professor in the next room.)